tomsawyer0224/hf_bert/README.md

       --num_train_epochs 3 \
       --resume_from_checkpoint 'path/to/checkpoint' # add this line when resume the training from a checkpoint
     ```
-Note: This project was built on Google Colab, it may not work on other platforms.
+Note: This project was built on Google Colab.
+It may not work on other platforms.